 parties’ rights and obligations

-First Gas will permit connection of the Interconnected Party’s Pipeline, and the Interconnected Party will connect its Pipeline to a Delivery Point, on and subject to the terms and conditions set out in this Agreement.
+First Gas will permit connection of the Interconnected Party’s Pipeline to a Delivery Point, on and subject to the terms and conditions set out in this Agreement.

 Each Party will act as a Reasonable and Prudent Operator when exercising any of its rights, powers, obligations and duties under this Agreement.

-Subject to the terms of this Agreement and the Code, First Gas has absolute discretion as to how it conducts the operation of its Gas Transmission System.
+Subject to the terms of this Agreement and the Code, First Gas has absolute discretion as to how it conducts the operation of the Transmission System.

 Technical Compliance